cocreature/zkboo-hs/README.md

 [![Build Status](https://img.shields.io/travis/cocreature/zkboo-hs.svg)](https://travis-ci.org/cocreature/zkboo-hs)

-A Haskell implementation of the [ZKBoo protocol](https://eprint.iacr.org/2016/163.pdf) for non-interactive zero-knowledge proofs of boolean circuits.
+A Haskell implementation of the [ZKBoo protocol](https://eprint.iacr.org/2016/163.pdf) for non-interactive zero-knowledge arguments of boolean circuits.

 ## Overview of the protocol

-ZKBoo generates non-interactive zero-knowledge proofs for circuits consisting of addition and multiplication.
+ZKBoo generates non-interactive zero-knowledge arguments for circuits consisting of addition and multiplication.
 A special case of this are circuits over ℤ₂, i.e., boolean circuits.